Import STEP File to Generate Point Cloud Model and Configure the Trajectory

 For the configured weight template to take effect in the subsequent matching, go to the “Model Settings” parameter of the “3D Matching” Step, and select the model with properly set weight template.
 Then, go to “Pose Filtering” and enable Consider Weight in Result Verification.
 The “Consider Weight in Result Verification” parameter will appear after the “Parameter Tuning Level” is set to Expert.

-Now point cloud model editing is complete.
-Click Next to set trajectories for the point cloud model.
+Now the editing of the point cloud model is completed.
+You can click Next to set the trajectory for the point cloud model.

 Set Trajectory